 In the pursuit of a just and inclusive healthcare system, the pivotal concept of health equity has rightfully taken center stage.
 Health equity is an aspirational goal rooted in the context of a history marked by discrimination and lack of access for a subset of the population.
 This historical context has led to create generational outcomes we refer to as health disparities.
-While health equity has been a theoretical concept for many years, it’s now transitioning into an active strategy for many companies.
+While health equity has been a theoretical concept for many years, it’s now transitioning into an active strategy for many companies in addition to the evolution of health equity on the state-level.
 Recent surveys show that only up to 60% of organizations have adopted equity strategies within the last five years.1

 Expanding Collaborative Partnerships for Inclusive Care